-And thought, “Wait?
+If you’ve ever looked at a traditional fudge recipe and thought, “Wait?
 Calibrate my thermometer?
 Stir then don’t stir?
 I see a fudge fail in my future,” then I’ve got just the thing for you.
-This freezer fudge recipe requires less than 10 minutes of hands-on time – no thermometers needed!
+This freezer fudge recipe requires less than 10 minutes of hands-on time, and you don’t need a thermometer.

 It’s got a creamy, melt-in-your mouth texture and tastes very much like a Thin Mint cookie.
 Though I’m not usually a huge fan of peppermint as a flavor, it really works in this recipe.